Request reviewers with Pickaroo

 Section titled “How it works”The Pickaroo Reviewers workflow provides a complete solution for automated PR review assignment:

-- in addition to the exclude filters, it filters out any potential reviewers whose slack status shows as Sick, OOO, or on leave.
+- filters out any potential reviewers whose slack status shows as Sick, OOO, or on leave.

 - Maps the selected reviewers to their Slack user id’s so they can be tagged in a Slack message.